G-H4wke/100-Days-of-Code-Python/README.md

 There are numerous was to solve the problem besides the quickest or most verbose.
 I would like to see how many ways in python this can be completed!

+### But that's not all
+The project Password Generator was a lot of fun to complete.

+We were able to use all the knowledge from before (loops, list appends. range) to create a randomly generated password of any length, chosen by the user.

+Part-way through the project, we had to figure out how to randomise a list.
+This came from using random.sample()

+Sample is a great method where you can provide a population sequence and a length, and the method will return a randomised sequence without replacing the original list.

+We could have used random.shuffle() however, I wanted to show what the password would look like ordered and randomised (also, there is a warning about performance with large sequences, and I wanted to avoid that for future-proofing)